Note Taker Services

 Registered DRC students approved for note taker accommodations must practice self-advocacy and take an active role in identifying a volunteer note taker.

 1) Ask a student you may know or observe someone in your class who takes comprehensive class notes.
 Ask this person if they are willing to serve as note taker.

 2) If you are unable secure a note taker, or you feel uncomfortable approaching another student, you can work with your instructor.
-Present the Request for Volunteer Note Taker announcement letter to your instructor to read to the class.
+Present the Note Taker Request Form to your instructor to read to the class.
 The instructor will not reveal your identity.
-The instructor will give the announcement letter to the volunteer student.
+The instructor will give the form to the volunteer student.
 The student volunteer will contact the DRC to make arrangements for delivery of class notes.

 3) Suggest to your instructor that there be a "class note taker" each day.